-- Normal secrete immunoglobulins (antibodies) to fight infections.
+- Normal plasma cells secrete immunoglobulins (antibodies) to fight infections.
 Immunoglobulins are proteins that attach to substances entering the body that the body recognizes as foreign.
 Normal immunoglobulins are called "polyclonal protein."
-Myeloma cells, which are cancerous , secrete protein. is an abnormal immunoglobulin that cannot properly fight infection.
+Myeloma cells, which are cancerous plasma cells, secrete monoclonal protein.
+Monoclonal protein is an abnormal immunoglobulin that cannot properly fight infection.

-- Healthy or myeloma cells can produce immunoglobulins.
+- Healthy plasma cells or myeloma cells can produce immunoglobulins.
 These immunoglobulins made up of two heavy chains and two light chains that are bound together.

 - The five possible types of immunoglobulin (abbreviated "Ig") are heavy chains: IgG, IgA, IgD, IgE, and IgM.